AxonIQ/reference-guide/part4/performance-tuning.md

 MongoDB
 -------

 By default, the MongoEventStore will only generate the index it requires for correct operation.
 That means the required unique index on "Aggregate Identifier", "Aggregate Type" and "Event Sequence Number" is created when the Event Store is created.
-However, when using the MongoEventStore for certain operations, it might be worthwile to add some extra indices.
+However, when using the MongoEventStore for certain operations, it might be worthwhile to add some extra indices.

 Note that there is always a balance between query optimization and update speed.
 Load testing is ultimately the best way to discover which indices provide the best performance.